seanofw/HalfMaid.Async/Readme.md

 	}
 }
 ```
-In short, the only methods you really need to know on the runner are `StartImmediately()`, which starts running an `async` method, and `RunNextFrame()`, which runs anything that needs to run in the next frame.
+In short, the only methods you really need to know on the runner are `StartImmediately()`, which starts running an `async` method, and `RunNextFrame()`, which runs anything that needs to run for the next frame.

 ## Usage